ruchilbarya/Key-Facial-points-Detection/README.md

 Files in this repo:
 * **Keypoint_code.ipynb**: a Jupyter Notebook containing project code.

-The Resnet portion of this project was inspired by [Coursera](https://www.coursera.org/learn/facial-key-point-detection/)
+The Resnet portion of this project was inspired by [Coursera](https://www.coursera.org/learn/facial-key-point-detection/) Course.